 The self-proclaimed 'Special One' is a genius when it comes to formulating game plans.

 He's a master tactician who has intricate and precise methods, and there's no better example of his brilliance than the tie against Barcelona in 2010.

-Mourinho's Inter Milan faced Barcelona for a spot in the Champions League final.
+Mourinho's Inter Milan faced the mighty Barcelona for a spot in the Champions League final.

 And he's explained how Inter beat Barcelona in a fascinating video.